openSUSE/news-o-o/_posts/2009-10-24-opensuse-weekly-news-94-is-out.markdown

   * Pascal Bleser: Packman upgrading to SVN OBS

-  * h-online/Thorsten Leemhuis: Kernel Log: Coming in 2.6.32 (Part 1) â€“ Network subsystem and network drivers
+  * h-online/Thorsten Leemhuis: Kernel Log: Coming in 2.6.32 (Part 1) – Network subsystem and network drivers

 For a list of available translations see this page: